 Permanent establishment (PE)

-The provisions on PEs included in the tax treaties concluded by Luxembourg generally follow the wording of the OECD model.
+The provisions on PEs included in the tax treaties concluded by Luxembourg generally follow the wording of the Organisation for Economic Co-operation and Development (OECD) model.

 Under Luxembourg domestic tax law, a similar PE concept exists but is defined in a broader way and is to be understood as every fixed piece of equipment or place that serves for the operation of an established business.

-The existing provision defining the notion of PE in Luxembourg domestic law (Section 16 of the Luxembourg adaptation law) was amended by the Law implementing ATAD 1 into Luxembourg domestic law.
-The new law is applicable as of tax years starting on or from 1 January 2019.
+The existing provision defining the notion of PE in Luxembourg domestic law (Section 16 of the Luxembourg adaptation law) was amended by the Law implementing ATAD 1 into Luxembourg domestic law and is applicable as of tax years starting on or from 1 January 2019.

-This amendment is designed to resolve conflicts of interpretation on the existence of a PE resulting from the interaction between the provisions of domestic law and the provisions of the relevant DTT.
+This amendment is designed to resolve conflicts of interpretation on the existence of a PE resulting from the interaction between the provisions of domestic law and the provisions of the relevant double taxation treaty (DTT).